Everything you Need to Know about Step Flashing on Shingle Roofs.

 Most Roofing Contractors might skip out on the conversation about your home’s step flashing, but the reality is it’s one of the most important areas you to pay attention to.
 As far as the roof is concerned, the most vulnerable part of your home is the transition spots (where roof and not-roof meet).
-Step flashing prevents leaks during these transition points and creates a watertight seal – when installed appropriately.
-Unfortunately, step flashing is one of the most overlooked areas by most roofing contractors during installation and easily the biggest source of roof leaks (missing or improperly installed step flashing) when we’re called out for repairs.
+Flashing prevents leaks during these transition points and creates a watertight seal – when installed appropriately.
+Unfortunately, it is one of the most overlooked areas by most roofing contractors during installation and easily the biggest source of roof leaks (missing or improperly installed) when we’re called out for repairs.

 Fundamentally, Step Flashing is designed to keep water out of your home by protecting vulnerable transitions (mentioned above).
-All flashing is is a piece of metal bent into an L shape at a 90 degree angle.
 When installed correctly you’ll hardly ever see the exposed flashing from the ground (which is one reason why it’s easy to overlook).

-Like all types of roof flashing, step flashing comes in a large variety of sizes and materials.
+Like all types of roof flashing, it comes in a large variety of sizes and materials.
 There are options for it to come pre bent or unbent (where you bend it yourself, such as over a piece of plywood).
-Your local roofing supply company (like an ABC Supply) will usually sell it in packs of 100, where they are either 5 by 7 inches or 8 by 8 inches.
-The bare minimum for Step Flashing is to make sure they’re at least 5 ¼ inch.
+Your local roofing supply company (like ABC Supply) will usually sell it in packs of 100, where they are either 5 by 7 inches or 8 by 8 inches.
+The bare minimum is to make sure they’re at least 5 ¼ inch.
 If they’re not at least 5 ¼ inch, the watertight seal between your roof and the wall will not form.
-When the flashing is over 5 ¼ inches, it’s possible for the flashing to overlap shingles just enough to create a nice watertight seal between every coarse of shingles.
+When it is over 5 ¼ inches, it’s possible for the flashing to overlap shingles just enough to create a nice watertight seal between every course of shingles.

 Step Flashing Protects “Roof to Wall” Transitions

-The majority of step flashing is made out of aluminum or galvanized steel, which helps to prevent rusting and the gauges are normally going to be somewhere between .011 and .019, although Commercial step flashing is typically going to be around .040 gauge.
+The majority of flashing is made out of aluminum or galvanized steel, which helps to prevent rusting and the gauges are normally going to be somewhere between .011 and .019, although Commercially it is typically going to be around .040 gauge.

 It’s crucial that step flashing be installed on all roof to wall transitions.
 This includes dormers, one story attached sections of the house (e.g. garage or additions) that are attached to a second level area and also installed around skylights and around and up chimneys, where it becomes overlapped by “counter” flashing.

-The way step flashing is installed properly is by making sure one part is over a shingle and the other part is under a shingle.
-When an experienced roofing contractor does the installation, the flashing cuts out any need whatsoever for caulking or silicone!
+Proper installation is done by making sure one part is over a shingle and the other part is under a shingle.
+When an experienced roofing contractor does the installation, it cuts out any need whatsoever for caulking or silicone!

 This installation pattern often confuses amateur roofers, which will then become a source of leaks in the future.
-In fact, when step flashing is improperly installed it’s a very expensive fix because in order to repair step flashing, you typically have to remove shingles all around the edge and reinstall them, which requires a lot of labor and extra materials – all to make sure a single (very important) piece of metal is in the correct position!
+In fact, when it is improperly installed it’s a very expensive fix because in order to repair it, you typically have to remove shingles all around the edge and reinstall them, which requires a lot of labor and extra materials – all to make sure a single (very important) piece of metal is in the correct position!

-Even though the step flashing isn’t seen from the ground, it does get exposed sometimes.
-For this reason there are multiple colors of flashing available, so that if the situation calls for exposed flashing you won’t have an exposed metal look.
-Although, at the end of the day the majority of flashing installations are used with the default silver color.
+Even though it isn’t seen from the ground, it does get exposed sometimes.
+For this reason there are multiple colors available, so that if the situation calls for exposed flashing you won’t have an exposed metal look.
+Although, at the end of the day the majority of installations are used with the default silver color.

-As for non-silver colored step flashing - any color of trim is also available in flashing, except it comes at a slightly additional cost and requires additional lead time for delivery because the order is typically custom made.
-The reason for this is that custom step flashing is usually only used in Commercial installs that require a color matched setup.
+Any color of trim is also available, except it comes at a slightly additional cost and requires additional lead time for delivery because the order is typically custom made.
+The reason for this is that custom roofing materials are usually only used in Commercial installs that require a color matched setup.

 Correct Step Flashing Installation is a Highly Prized Skill

-Installing step flashing correctly can be tricky.
+Installing correctly can be tricky.
 You must make sure it is flush to the wall and to the roof.
-Any gaps in between the roof flashing that are not installed flush will allow for water to leak through.
+Any gaps that are not installed flush will allow for water to leak through.
 Rain water will not leak through this wrong installation, but when snow melts and freezes over and over again the ice will back up in between the step flashing cracks and either leak into the house all the way through the sheetrock or at the least, rot away the plywood.

-Most Albany roofing contractors will not charge any additional cost for step flashing and will include it in the price.
-Be sure to make sure that roof flashing is included in your estimate.
-Some roofing companies will sell you a roof and then try and up charge you by saying that you need new step flashing.
+Most Albany roofing contractors will not charge any additional cost and will include it in the price.
+Be sure to make sure that flashing is included in your estimate.
 It should always be included and never be an additional charge unless that is how the contractor quotes the job.

-Sometimes it is impossible to replace step flashing without ruining the siding (cedar shake or metal siding).
-In these cases it is best to apply a roof cement sealant or installing a 1x10 pine board over a course of new step flashing with a strip of polyurethane sealant over the new seam.
+Sometimes it is impossible to replace it without ruining the siding (cedar shake or metal siding).
+In these cases it is best to apply a roof cement sealant or installing a 1×10 pine board with a strip of polyurethane sealant over the new seam.

 If your home has a lot of roof flashing, it’s important to get a true professional

-As an alternative route, you can install continuous flashing.
-The NRCA (National Roofing Contractor Association) just recently approved continuous flashing to be used per code but has been met with much controversy.
-We disagree with continuous flashing against a side wall due to the many we have repaired over the years.
+The NRCA (National Roofing Contractor Association) just recently approved continuous flashing to be used per code but this has been met with much controversy.
+We disagree with this against a side wall due to the many we have repaired over the years.

 It will usually pay off in the end by paying a little more upfront for an experienced, more reputable contractor.
 Rather than paying 3x for the same repair.